igorjsantos/jscsa/youtube-trends-node/README.md

 * Refactor public/javascripts/youtube.player.js file to follow JS best practices

 PLEASE NOTE THAT ALL THE TASKS LISTED ABOVE ARE MANDATORY.

-We'll be evaluating your submission from the following perspectives:
+#### We'll be evaluating your submission from the following perspectives

 * Code quality and best practices
 * Implementation of new feature
 * Bug fixes
 * Unit Tests

-#### Pre-Requisites
+### Pre-Requisites

     Any IDE
     Node v8+
     NPM v5+

-#### How to deliver
+### How to deliver

 This is how we are going to access and evaluate your submission, so please make sure to go through the following steps before submitting your answer.

 1) Make sure to run unit tests, check code coverage, ensure the application is compiling and all dependencies are included.

 2) Zip the project without node_modules folder and store it in a shared location where Crossover team can access and download the project for evaluation, and add link to shared file in the answer field of this question.